-Planting bars originated with bareroot stock, but this tool is also used for smaller container plants.
-Bars are typically cylindrical with a wedge-shaped blade welded on the tip, and side pedals to help force the blade into the soil.
-Like dibbles, planting bars require little experience or training.
+Planting bars were designed for use with bareroot stock, but this tool is also used for planting smaller container plants.
+Bars are typically cylindrical with a wedge-shaped blade welded on the tip and side pedals used to force the blade into the soil.
+Like dibbles, the use of planting bars requires little experience or training.

 The nursery plant is positioned vertically along one side of the hole.
 The hole is then closed by inserting the bar into the soil on the opposite side of the planting hole and rocking the bar back and forth.
-The final step to planting using a planting bar is to tamp down any loose soil around the plant, removing any air pockets.
+The final step is to remove any air pockets by tamping down any loose soil around the plant.
 Soil tamping can be done with fists or boots.
-Planting bars are often preferred for rocky soils but should not be used in heavier textured clays where they cause excessive compaction.

 References / Additional Information

 Haase, D.L.; Landis, T.D.; Dumroese, R.K.
 2014.
 Outplanting [Chapter 17].
 In: Wilkinson, K.M.; Landis, T.D.; Haase, D.L.; Daley, B.F.; Dumroese, R. K., eds.
 Tropical nursery manual: A guide to starting and operating a nursery for native and traditional plants.
 Agriculture Handbook 732.
 Washington, DC: U.S. Department of Agriculture, Forest Service: 313-337.

 Minnesota Department of Natural Resources.
 2022.
 Planting a tree with a shovel or planting bar.
 1 p.

 Shaw, N.L.; Halford A; McAdoo, J.K.
 2015.
 Establishing big sagebrush and other shrubs from planting stock.
 Great Basin Factsheet Series No. 8.
 Sage Grouse Initiative.
 6 p.